ajahne/editablejs/README.md

 - Allow any element to be editable
 - Changing of text style is done through the popup
 - VanillaJS (no frameworks, libraries)
+- Support Bold, Italic, and Underline as well as cut, copy, and paste.

 ## Flow
 - Highlight text (e.g. a word or phrase)